Occidental Petroleum: History

-Occidental Petroleum was founded in Los Angeles, CA in 1920.
+Occidental Petroleum was founded in Los Angeles, California, in 1920.
 In 1957, Armand Hammer became the company's president and CEO after acquiring a controlling stake.
 The 1960s marked a period of expansion as Occidental established operations in Peru, Venezuela, Bolivia, Trinidad, and the United Kingdom.
 In 1961, the company discovered the Lathrop Gas Field in Lathrop, California.

 In 1965, Occidental won exploration rights in Libya, where it operated until 1986 when United States economic sanctions led to the suspension of activities.
 The company diversified in 1968 by entering the chemical business with the acquisition of Hooker Chemical Company, following the Love Canal contamination incident.

 In 1971, Occidental received approval to build an oil refinery in Canvey Island in Essex, England, but construction ceased in 1975 due to the 1970s energy crisis.
 The site remained derelict; the tanks and the chimney were subsequently demolished.
 Only some concrete foundations and the river jetty remain extant.

 In 1973, Occidental negotiated a phosphate-for-natural-gas deal with the Soviet Union, in which the Hammer-controlled firms Occidental Petroleum and Tower International would export to the Soviet Union phosphate, which Occidental mined in northern Florida, in return for the Soviet Union exporting from Odessa and Ventspils through Hammer's firms natural gas that would be converted into ammonia, potash, and urea.
 The total value of this trade was estimated at $20 billion.
 The construction of Soviet port facilities, designed by Hammer's firms, was partially financed by the Export-Import Bank as endorsed by Nixon.

 In August 1973, Libya nationalized 51% of Occidental's assets in the country.
 In February 1974, the company announced a 35-year oil exploration agreement with Libya.
 81% of the oil extracted by Occidental Petroleum was to go to the Libyan government, with 19% retained by Occidental Petroleum.
 In 1986, the company suspended operation in the country due to economic sanctions imposed by the United States.
-In 2005, Occidental and its partner, Liwa, won 8 out of 15 exploration spots on the EPSA-4 auction, making both companies among the first to enter the Libyan market since the United States lifted its embargo on Libya.
+In 2005, Occidental and its partner, Liwa, won 9 out of 15 exploration spots on the EPSA-4 auction, making both companies among the first to enter the Libyan market since the United States lifted its embargo on Libya.

 The company was one of the first companies to research developing oil shale.
 In 1983, Occidental and Ecopetrol, the Colombian state-owned oil company, discovered the giant Caño Limón oilfield in Arauca.
 In July 1996, the company sold its interest in 3 oilfields in the Congo to the Congolese government for $215 million.
 The following year, it paid $3.65 billion to acquire the Elk Hills Oil Field.